obonaventure/cnp3/book/application/email.rst

 .. _POP:
 .. index:: Post Office Protocol

 The Post Office Protocol
 ------------------------

-When the first versions of SMTP were designed, the Internet was composed of minicomputers_ that were used by an entire university department or research lab.
-These minicomputers_ were used by many users at the same time.
+When the first versions of SMTP were designed, the Internet was composed of :term:`minicomputers` that were used by an entire university department or research lab.
+These :term:`minicomputers were used by many users at the same time.
 Email was mainly used to send messages from a user on a given host to another user on a remote host.
 At that time, SMTP was the only protocol involved in the delivery of the emails as all hosts attached to the network were running a SMTP server.
 On such hosts, email destined to local users was delivered by placing the email in a special directory or file owned by the user.
 However, the introduction of the personal computers in the 1980s, changed the environment.
-Initially, users of these personal computers used applications such as telnet_ to open a remote session on the local minicomputer to read their email.
+Initially, users of these personal computers used applications such as `:term:`telnet` to open a remote session on the local minicomputer to read their email.
 This was not user-friendly.
 A better solution appeared with the development of user friendl email client applications on personal computers.
 Several protocols were designed to allow these client applications to retrieve the email messages destined to a user from his/her server.
 Two of these protocols became popular and are still used today.
 The Post Office Protocol (POP), defined in :rfc:`1939`, is the simplest one.
 It allows a client to download all the messages destined to a given user from his/her email server.
 We describe POP briefly in this section.
 The second protocol is the Internet Message Access Protocol (IMAP), defined in :rfc:`3501`.
 IMAP is more powerful, but also more complex than POP.
 IMAP was designed to allow client applications to efficiently access in real-time to messages stored in various folders on servers.
 IMAP assumes that all the messages of a given user are stored on a server and provides the functions that are necessary to search, download, delete or filter messages.

 POP is another example of a simple line-based protocol.
 POP runs above the bytestream service.
 A POP server usually listens to port 110.
 A POP session is composed of three parts : an `authorisation` phase during which the server verifies the client's credential, a `transaction` phase during which the client downloads messages and an `update` phase that concludes the session.
 The client sends commands and the server replies are prefixed by `+OK` to indicate a successful command or by `-ERR` to indicate errors.